dogvile-gr/Analyzing-and-Visualizing-Baseball-Data-with-Power-BI/README.md

-As second step R integrated in Power BI it will be analyzed trends and statistics from the data.
+As a second step, it will be analyzed the trends and statistics from the data using integrated tools such as R and the appropriated packages.

 "Baseball Databank is a compilation of historical baseball data in a convenient, tidy format, distributed under Open Data terms.